 The downturn in the general economy and cuts in public funding will have an effect on the Association's future plans.
 The most obvious of these is that the previously envisaged growth in the Association's housing stock will not proceed as quickly as planned.
-The Affordable Housing Investment Programme is expected to be much reduced in the coming years and Forth has joined with Stirling Council and other Associations to agree a revised strategy for new affordable rented homes.
+The Affordable Housing Investment Programme is much reduced and Forth has joined with Stirling Council and other associations to agree a revised strategy for new affordable rented homes.
 This reduction in the development programme will have no detrimental effect on the projected financial security of the Association.